-Easter, 1916 is a reflection on the events surrounding the Easter Rising, an armed insurrection which began in Dublin, Ireland on Easter Monday, April 24, 1916.
+Easter, 1916 is a reflection on the events surrounding the Easter Rising, an armed insurrection that began in Dublin, Ireland on Easter Monday, April 24, 1916.
 A small number of labor leaders and political revolutionaries occupied government buildings and factories, proclaiming a new independent Irish Republic.
 At this time in history, Ireland was under British rule.
 After the Rising, the leaders were executed by firing squad.
-William Butler Yeats wrote about their deaths in the poem “Sixteen Dead Men.”
+William Butler Yeats wrote about their deaths in the poem ‘Sixteen Dead Men.’

 Easter, 1916 opens with Yeats remembering the rebels as he passed them on the street.
 Before the Rising, they were just ordinary people who worked in shops and offices.
 He remembers his childhood friend Constance Markievicz, who is “that woman”; the Irish language teacher Padraic Pearse, who “kept a school” called St. Enda’s; the poet Thomas MacDonagh “helper and friend” to Pearse; and even Yeats’s own rival in love John MacBride, “a drunken, vainglorious lout.”
 After reflecting on the rebels’ constancy of purpose, as if their hearts were “enchanted to a stone,” the poet wonders whether the rebellion was worth it.
 The poem ends on a note of ambivalence and futility, reflecting Yeats’s own reluctance to engage in political debate.
 The poem is divided into four stanzas, symbolizing the month of April, the fourth month.
 It is known for its famous refrain, “All changed, changed utterly: A terrible beauty is born.”

 I have met them at close of day

 Coming with vivid faces

 From counter or desk among grey